amaristewart/Biquad-Plugin/README.md

 # Biquad-Plugin

-Equalizer plugin made in MATLAB and exported to a JUCE plugin
+Equalizer plugin made in MATLAB and exported to a JUCE plugin.

 Includes a high shelf, high mid band, low mid band, low pass filter, and high pass filter, along with a compressor.